VenturianTome/VenturianTome/src/chapter_2.md

 ----

 ## Social Media
 > Feel free to contact me at any one of these as long as you are *respectful* and *understanding* that *I may not be able to answer immediately*.
-I will try to answer any messages that I get; if I don't answer yours, I promise that I will read it as soon as I am able.
+I will try to answer any and all messages that I get; if I don't answer yours, I promise that I will read it as soon as I am able.
 - Send me cool things and chat with me on my [Instagram](https://instagram.com/hauntedbyeverything?igshid=y29spkcp7eri)
 - Interact with me a lot on [my Tumblr](https://www.tumblr.com/blog/venturiantome) \(and [sideblog](https://www.tumblr.com/blog/hauntedbyeverything))
 - Check out my videos and playlists on my [YouTube Channel](https://youtube.com/channel/UCY0etJmLpMe20cv3j5Pm25Q)